Forest dieback research program

 Overseeing a research program focused on untangling the causes of tree dieback

-The NSW Environmental Trust engaged the Commission to oversee the delivery of a research program focusing on the causes of mass eucalyptus tree mortality or dieback.
+The NSW Environmental Trust engaged us to oversee the delivery of a research program focusing on the causes of mass eucalyptus tree mortality or dieback.
 This $1 million program will support research projects that inform the effective management of risks to the environment and economy posed by dieback.

 The extent, frequency and intensity of tree dieback is increasing globally, across Australia and within NSW – from the Monaro plains, the Kosciusko Alps to the north coast of NSW.
 Such events pose a significant risk to ecosystem services that support community values such as biodiversity, water and timber resources, tourism, and cultural and spiritual values.